 There’s a common misconception that all Black folks moved on from the blues, and an even more damaging viewpoint that white folks “saved” the blues from dying.
-But in reality, blues music and blues dancing are still practiced in a variety of forms in Black communities today–folks carrying on the traditions, innovating on the blues, and connecting to the blues in a variety of ways.
+But in reality, blues music and blues dancing are still practiced in a variety of forms in some Black communities today and their legacies live on is related dance forms as well.
+Many Black musicians and dancers carry on the traditions, innovate, and connect to the blues in a variety of ways.

 Jukin’ in Clarksdale, Mississippi today